30 Things You Need to Know about Trauma and PTSD: PTSD Awareness Month

 28. A newer, promising exposure-based treatment called Writing Exposure Therapy can be completed in as little as five sessions.

-29. Somatic Experiencing® (SE), a body-oriented trauma treatment with a growing body of evidence, does not require a person to directly revisit trauma memories.
+29. Somatic Experiencing® (SE), body-oriented trauma treatment with a growing body of evidence, does not require a person to directly revisit trauma memories.

 29. PTSD is not a life sentence.
 While the trauma can’t go away (it’s history), with treatment, PTSD symptoms can and do.